Understanding Context Windows and Token Limits

 Workflows

-Each block in a Workflow has its own context window (same as one Assistant query: ~80,000 tokens / ~240 pages).
+Each block in a Workflow has the same suggested limits as an Assistant query ~240 pages.

 • When referencing documents or Vault, only relevant snippets are passed into that block.